kevintah/Renormalize/README.md

 My goals

-Implement the propagator symbolically
+-Implement the propagator symbolically

-Implement interactions
+-Implement interactions

-Implement renormalization by counter terms
+-Implement renormalization by counterterms

-Implement Callan-Symanzick in Python for ϕ4
+-Implement Callan-Symanzick in Python for ϕ4